Paul Philidor

-Illustration of a performance by Phylidor, from a 1791 handbill.
+An illustration of a performance by Phylidor, from a 1791 handbill.

-Phylidor (17??– 7 March 1829), also spelled "Phylidoor" or "Philidor", also known as "Paul Filidort" and probably the same as Paul de Philipsthal, was a magician and a pioneer of phantasmagoria shows.
+Phylidor (died 7 March 1829), also spelled "Phylidoor" or "Philidor", also known as "Paul Filidort" and probably the same as Paul de Philipsthal, was a magician and a pioneer of phantasmagoria shows.

 Biography

-Phylidor's origins are unclear, as is his exact identity; it is believed that he took his name from François-André Danican Philidor and he was even thought to be the nephew of this French composer and chess master of the famous Philidor family.
+Phylidor's origins are unclear, as is his exact identity.
+It is believed that he took his name from François-André Danican Philidor and he was even thought to be the nephew of this French composer and chess master of the famous Philidor family.

-Phylidor reportedly was from the Duchy of Brabant (now parts of Belgium and The Netherlands).
+Phylidor reportedly was from the Duchy of Brabant, now parts of Belgium and The Netherlands.
 He was also claimed to be from the neighboring County of Flanders.
 Phylidor reportedly spoke French when he was in Berlin.
 He was thought to be German when he came to Paris in 1792.

-From 1785 to 1800 Phylidor traveled through Europe as a showman (see below for details).
-He also (at least occasionally) traded in "physical instruments" and taught some of his tricks to paying customers.
+From 1785 to 1800 Phylidor traveled through Europe as a showman.
+He also at least occasionally traded in "physical instruments", and taught some of his tricks to paying customers.

 By the time Phylidor came to Berlin in 1789 he was married and had a servant.
 He probably was a rich man, at least in the early 1790s: wealthy enough to own a carriage and to bribe a high official, but he may have lost his fortune later on.

-In handbills, newspaper advertisements and announcements Phylidor sometimes claimed the praise of the royalty of several European courts.
-In 1786 he claimed to have a privilege of the Menus-Plaisirs of the King of France.
+In handbills, newspaper advertisements and announcements, Phylidor sometimes claimed the praise of the royalty of several European courts.
+In 1786, he claimed to have a privilege of the Menus-Plaisirs of the King of France.
 From Catherine the Great and her court members he reportedly received 1.000 rubels, a gold tobacco box and a brilliant ring as appreciation for his performance of physics experiments in January 1787.
 He claimed to have gotten praise of the Dresden court for his new show in 1789.
 At least once he claimed to be of nobility, when he was registered in Regensburg in 1792 as "Herr Baron von Phylidor, Physicus von Wien".